 One such approach is to assign source and retransmission streams to the same QoS flow and configure an RTP sender to apply PDU Set marking only to source PDUs of a media flow.
 SA4 understands that this would result in retransmission PDUs being marked by the 5GC into new PDU Sets containing a single PDU, as they would be N6-unmarked PDUs.

-If an RTP sender uses PDU Set marking both for source and retransmission PDUs within the same QoS flow, they should be marked into different PDU Sets to avoid maintaining state, which (according to the SA4 understanding) may make the RAN operation more complex.
+SA4 believes that marking source and retransmission PDUs into the same PDU Set would be detrimental for the network.
+If an RTP sender uses PDU Set marking both for source and retransmission PDUs within the same QoS flow, they should be marked into different PDU Sets to avoid maintaining state in the RAN, which (according to the SA4 understanding) may make the RAN operation more complex.

-Another identified approach is to configure an RTP sender to mark source and retransmission PDUs into different PDU Sets, assigning source and retransmission streams to separate QoS flows.
-This can improve the timely delivery of retransmission PDUs by providing better QoS.
+Retransmission PDUs have stricter delay requirements to ensure meeting the decoding deadlines of corresponding ADUs at the receiver.
+One identified approach to address this requirement is configuring an RTP sender to mark source and retransmission PDUs into different PDU Sets, which the 5GC maps then into distinct QoS flows.
+This approach can improve the timely delivery of retransmission PDUs by providing better QoS.

 Currently, there is no mechanism to inform the 5G network whether an application uses RTP retransmission (e.g. a flag in the RTP HE for PDU Set marking) or any related information, such as how long source packets are kept in the RTP sender buffer for potential retransmission.

 Question to SA2: Considering the options identified above, are there any benefits to providing application-layer retransmission information to the 5GC when PDU Set based handling is enabled?
 If so, SA4 would like to receive feedback on what type of application-layer retransmission information would be beneficial for PDU Set based handling in the 5GC.

-Question to RAN2: Considering the options identified above, are there any benefits to providing application-layer retransmission information to the RAN when PDU Set based handling is enabled?
+Question to RAN2: Considering the options identified above (including potential mapping of source and retransmission PDUs into distinct QoS flows in the 5GC), are there any potential additional benefits to the RAN from receiving application-layer retransmission information when PDU Set based handling is enabled?
 If so, SA4 would like to receive feedback on what type of application-layer retransmission information would be beneficial for PDU Set based handling in the RAN.

 2. Actions: